-A look inside the Old City Hall subway station, which has been shuttered since 1945.
+A look inside the Hidden Subway Station in NYC, which has been shuttered since 1945.
 Old City Hall is of the most architecturally stunning subway stations (by master artisan Rafael Guastavino) you’ve most likely never stepped foot in.

 The City Hall Station was the original southern terminus of the first “Manhattan Main Line” built by the Interborough Rapid Transit (IRT) Company.
 The line, opened in 1904, was intended to be a showpiece and crown jewel of the new subway system.
 Unlike the rest of the line, City Hall featured tall tile arches, brass fixtures, and skylights that ran along the entire curve of the station — a sort of miniature Grand Central Station.
 In fact, befitting the elegance of the station, it was even the chosen place for hanging the commemorative plaques recognizing the achievement of building the underground train system.